 - Coffee House Stop: Tea, Viennese coffee or hot chocolate

 The opera house of Vienna, known for Viennese arts

-It was built from 1861-1869 under the direction of architects Eduard van der Nüll and August von Siccardsburg for then-emperor Franz Josef I. The first performance was Don Giovanni, an opera by Austrian native Mozart, on 25 May 1869.
+It was built from 1861-1869 under the direction of architects Eduard van der Nüll and August von Siccardsburg for then-emperor Franz Josef I. The first performance there was Don Giovanni, an opera by Austrian native Mozart, on 25 May 1869.

-Though now as well-loved as any member of the family, the architecture of the Opera was barely tolerated by the picky Viennese when it opened.
-Van der Nüll did not take these criticisms of his work lightly and committed suicide.
+Though now as well-loved as any member of the family, the architecture of the Opera was barely tolerated by the picky Viennese when it first opened.
+Van der Nüll did not take these criticisms of his work lightly and ended his life.
 A few weeks later, von Siccardsburg died of a heart attack.
 Doubly cursed, the Opera building succumbed to bombs less than 100 years later, during WWII.
 After ten years of Allied control after the end of the war, many cultural institutions reopened to celebrate the birth of the new Austrian state.
 This time the Opera opened with an adopted son of Vienna’s work: Beethoven’s Fidelio.

 Republik Kugelmugel and the Prater with the Giant Ferris Wheel of Vienna